org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/mirror/index.md

     - [Removing unused lines](example-data/cert-fr-CERTFR-2022-AVI-068-PARSING-1.txt)
     - [Detection of segments](example-data/cert-fr-CERTFR-2022-AVI-068-PARSING-2.txt) (`##` stands for a comment by me)

   And this is the [result of a parsed file (JSON)](example-data/cert-fr-CERTFR-2022-AVI-068-PARSED.json).
+This process is obviously not perfect, but this is the best the process could be made after spending over two weeks on writing it, with multiple rewrites so far.

 ---